All You Need to Know About Completing a Surrogacy in India

 Will Indian Surrogacy Ever Be Legal Again?

 It’s hard to speculate about where the Indian surrogacy laws will go from here.
-If the bill under debate is any indication, it seems like surrogacy in India won’t be possible any time soon for international intended parents.
+If the recently passed bill is any indication, it seems like surrogacy in India won’t be possible any time soon for international intended parents.

 This is why many surrogacy professionals recommend working in an area that has regulations aimed to protect those involved — rather than working with a surrogate in a location that has banned the process outright.
 It’s not unreasonable to predict that surrogacy will continue in India, even if it’s illegal, putting more intended parents and surrogates at risk than before.
 In this way, the surrogacy laws in India likely won’t succeed in their goal, and the controversies surrounding Indian surrogacy may not dissipate as quickly as planned.